Seward Highway MP

 Check this website for public input opportunities and/or request the team add you to our mailing list.

 South Side Recreational/Parking Area (left), North Side Recreational/Parking Area (right)

-Challenges associated with the proposed project include changes to the visual experience for motorized and non-motorized traffic; impacts on the hydrology and marine mammal/fish habitat; and possible effects on Chugach State Park.
+Challenges include changes to the visual experience for motorized and non-motorized traffic; impacts on the hydrology and marine mammal/fish habitat; and effects on Chugach State Park.

 The proposed project is being completed using a combination of state and federal funds and is being developed in accordance with Federal Highway Administration (FHWA) guidelines.
 DOT&PF is conducting design development with input from the public as well as local, state and federal agencies, including the Alaska Railroad Corporation, Alaska Departments of Natural Resources and Fish and Game, Chugach State Park, National Parks Service, U.S. Army Corps of Engineers, Anchorage Fire Department, and others.

 Balancing scenery and safety on Seward Highway takes mountains of money, Dermot Cole; Alaska Dispatch News, July 18, 2017

 Alaska’s scenic Seward Highway doesn’t need another quarry ruining the view, Rick Sinnott; Opinion, Alaska Dispatch News, May 23, 2016

 Q&A with the Seward Highway “Windy Corner” project manager; Turnagain Times, April 21, 2016